ian-bateman/os-xtoo/README.md

 ## Eclipse IDE
 There are no plans to package Eclipse IDE from source.
 We are [Netbeaners](https://netbeans.org).
-That will be added someday but for now is maintained fairly well in Gentoo's main repository.
 Due to being dependencies of other applications.
-Many pieces of Eclipse IDE are packaged from source and more are being added.
+Many pieces of Eclipse IDE are packaged from source.
 Only as needed as part of a dependency chain for other packages.

 Contributions are welcome to complete the pieces into a usable Eclipse IDE from source.
 This will require additional work.
 Jars are missing